lipanski/lipanski.github.io/posts/kvm.md

 ## KVM

-### Figure out the IP of a KVM machine without logging in
+Figure out the IP of a KVM machine without logging in:

 ```sh
 arp -n